sangeet259/KMeans-Compressor/README.md

 # KMeans-Compressor
-Repository to contain the code for compressing image files using Principal Component Analysis
+Repository to contain the code for compressing image files using KMeans Clustering